New Zealand-Japan Bilateral Trade Analysis 2023

 Comparative Advantage

-New Zealand's specialization in key industriescomplements Japan's demand patterns, creating natural trade synergies.
+New Zealand's specialization in fruit, edible: kiwifruit, freshcomplements Japan's demand patterns, creating natural trade synergies.

 2